 Graduates of the sixth and final core certification course offered within Prevention Link’s core curriculum, will gain unique skills enabling them to recognize and advocate for workers with occupational disease and their survivors.

-The sixth and final module, offered within Prevention Link’s core curriculum, is an advanced course that begins by exploring the impact of occupational disease on society and workplaces, the lessons that have been learned and current developments in occupational disease claims.
+This advanced course begins by exploring the impact of occupational disease on society and workplaces, the lessons that have been learned and current developments in occupational disease claims.

-- The field of epidemiology including, the different types of studies, how data is analyzed and what to look for when assessing a study;
+The field of epidemiology is examined, include the different types of studies, how data is analyzed and what to look for when assessing a study.

-- To further understand this complex subject, a number of occupational diseases are studied with respect to their risk factors, diagnostic testing and how to argue causal links using the WSIA, policies and Workplace Safety and Insurance Appeals Tribunal
+To further understand this complex subject, a number of occupational diseases are studied with respect to their risk factors, diagnostic testing and how to recognize causal links using the WSIA, policies and WSIAT decisions.